Pre-K 3 & 4

 3rd - 5th Grades

 I was raised in Angleton, and graduated from Angleton High school in 2001.
 I went on to the University of Houston Clear Lake where I earned my Master's of Science degree in Early Childhood Education.
 I absolutely loved going to school and learning, so what better job could I possibly have than being a teacher!
 I get to go to school every day!
 God provided me with a wonderful opportunity to teach at ACS, and this year will be my fifth year here.
 I teach 4th and 5th grade science, and I also coach high school volleyball....GO WARRIORS!

-I have a super awesome family, and my husband and I just celebrated our 12th year anniversary this summer.
+I have a super awesome family, and my husband and I just celebrated our 13 year anniversary this summer.
 We have two fantastic children, and a precious puppy, who I cannot brag about enough.
-Both of our children attend ACS and our oldest son, Nicolas, will be in 11th grade this year; and our youngest, Aydin, will be in 6th grade.
+Our oldest son, Nicolas, is a Senior in High school at Angleton High School, and our youngest, Aydin, is in 7th grade.
 ACS has been a true blessing to our family, and in a world where there can be so many distractions, we are thankful that they are not only encouraged at home, but in their educational environment as well, that God is the center of everything.
 As a family, we love to travel, flying out to different countries, taking small road trips, and even camping.
 We are always on the go!